Siro Rosane

-Siro Ignacio Cabral Rosané (born 7 June 2000) is an Argentine professional footballer who plays as a midfielder for Barracas Central.
+Siro Ignacio Cabral Rosané (born 7 June 2000) is an Argentine professional footballer who plays as a midfielder for Estudiantes RC, on loan from Barracas Central.

 Career

 Rosane joined the youth ranks of San Lorenzo from hometown club Estudiantes in 2016.
 He was moved into the first-team squad of manager Diego Dabove in 2020, notably training and featuring in friendly matches.
 At the end of the year, Rosane was an unused substitute for six matches in the 2020 Copa de la Liga Profesional.
 He signed his first professional contract on 14 January 2021.
 Just over a month later, Rosane made his senior debut during a Copa Argentina round of sixty-four victory at the Estadio José María Minella against Primera D Metropolitana outfit Liniers; he replaced Manuel Insaurralde after eleven minutes.

 Style of play

 Rosane is a central midfielder, though has youth experience of playing as a defensive midfielder.

 Personal life

 Rosane was born as Siro Cabral, though later changed his name to Siro Rosane - Cabral belongs to his father, who abandoned the family, while Rosane was his mother's surname.
 Following the passing of his mother, Paola, via a motorcycle accident, Rosane spent the later years of adolescence living with grandfather and former professional footballer Carlos.
 His uncle, Nelson, also played pro football.
 Rosane has two footballing brothers in Gino and Vito, who play as a left winger and goalkeeper respectively.
 In January 2021, it was confirmed that Rosane had tested positive for COVID-19 amid the pandemic.